-A. Yes, there will be an odor during the first few cleanings.
-Failure to wipe out excessive soil might also cause a strong odor when cleaning.

-Q. What causes the hair-like lines on the enameled surface of my oven?

-A. This is a normal condition, resulting from heating and cooling during cleaning.
-These lines do not affect how your oven performs.
+- A. Yes, there will be a slight odor during the first few cleanings.
+Failure to wipe out excessive soil might also cause an odor when cleaning. - Q. What causes the hair-like lines on the enamel surface of my oven? - A. This is a normal condition resulting from heating and cooling during cleaning.
+They do not affect how your oven performs.